Blendify/blender-manual/blender_docs/manual/modeling/metas/editing.rst

 Examples
 ========

-Fig. Meta ball base shows the *base* meta labeled "B".
+Fig. :ref:`fig-meta-ball-base` shows the *base* meta labeled "B".
 The other two *Meta* objects are *children*.
 Children's selection rings are always black, while the group's mesh is orange.
 Because the metas are grouped, they form a unified mesh which can always be selected by selecting the mesh of any meta in the group.
-For example, in the example Fig. Meta ball base, only the lower sphere (the parent) has been selected, and you see that both the parent's mesh *and* all of the children's meshes are now highlighted.
+For example, in the example Fig. :ref:`fig-meta-ball-base`, only the lower sphere (the parent) has been selected, and you see that both the parent's mesh *and* all of the children's meshes are now highlighted.